 However, like all types of surgery, there are some risks.
 These include:

-- bleeding under the skin causing a firm swelling (haematoma) – this will usually get better on its own but you should see your GP if you are concerned
+- bleeding under the skin that causes a firm swelling (haematoma) – this usually gets better on its own, but you should see your GP if you're concerned

 - scarring – both surgical techniques will leave some scarring where the incisions were made

 - a collection of pus (abscess) – in rare cases, an infection caused by the appendix bursting can lead to an abscess after surgery

 - hernia – at the site of the open incision or any of the incisions used in the laparoscopic approach